Sleep Sweet Sleep

 Travel – A new environment with different sounds and smells or possibly jet lag can cause difficulty in falling asleep.
 Melatonin may be considered but do consult your health care provider first.

 Alcohol – Drinking alcohol before bed may be thought to have a calming effect on the body and mind but it actually reduces sleep quality and length while increasing disturbances.
 Timing is of the essence.
 Having a glass or two at least three hours before bed will allow for digestion.
-Compare integrated vs freestanding to know which is the best storage for your favorite drinks.
 Drinking a glass of water for each alcoholic drink will help to rehydrate the body and prepare it for restful sleep.

 Exercise – You know the need to physically move is important, but right before bed is not necessarily a good time.
 Exercise can actually get you wound up and raring to go.
 Working out at least three to four hours before resting your head will reduce your core body temperature needed to acquire that restful sleep.
 You still need to make sure you are moving daily and doing something you enjoy, like running or walking, yoga, kick-boxing or whatever makes you move.
 Without enough exercise, your body won’t feel the need to rest come bedtime.

-Now that you may have determined the cause of your sleep difficulties, let’s explore what you can do such as taking UK Sleep Tablets to improve a night’s sleep:
+Now that you may have determined the cause of your sleep difficulties, let’s explore what you can do to improve a night’s sleep:

 Consistent bedtime and awakening – A sleep schedule will help encourage your natural melatonin, a hormone telling you it’s time for sleep.
 Getting into a rhythm will allow for restful sleep.